nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 1. Should work on any _mainstream OS_ as long as it has Java `17` or above installed.
 2. Should work without the usage of an external database.
 3. Should work without any connection to a remote server or use of any cloud computing service.
-4. A user with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks
+4. A user with above 60WPM typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks in under 10 seconds
-5. The system should be able to handle storage of over 1000 contacts without a noticeable sluggishness in performance for typical usage.
+5. The system should be able to handle storage of over 1000 contacts and still execute queries within 1 second for typical usage.
 6. The product is not required to have its own messaging service.
 7. Queries to the system (find, list, paid etc.) should be responded to within 3 seconds.
 8. The product should not use any images / comments / jokes deemed offensive to Financial Advisors.